 You may be asking what Droopless control is?
-Time to scratch the back of your head and go “hmmmm”????
+Time to scratch the back of your head and go “hmmm”????
 Because this gets a little complex.
-Basically it is a method of controlling staging in the thermostat that is different than older methods.
+Basically, it is a method of controlling staging in the thermostat that is different than older methods.
 It is a method Honeywell has patented.
 It uses Proportional and Integral (P + I) control methods.
 This takes a smart thermostat to process by the way.
-In Layman’s terms, it is time and distance where distance in this case is measuring the temperature variable.
-The time is how long the system is running in single stage, temperature swing and the CPH or Cycles per Hour.
+In Layman’s terms, it is time and distance where distance, in this case, is measuring the temperature variable.
+The time is how long the system is running in single-stage, temperature swing and the CPH or Cycles per Hour.
 It learns the ability of your system to keep up based on input information it keeps inside the program of the thermostat.
-This is not something you can change in the thermostat but rather something the thermostat program learns on its own.
+This is not something you can change in the thermostat program but rather something the thermostat program learns on its own.
 Essentially, in the patent, it states:

 I would say this is not your problem but the previously mentioned settings and wiring is your problem.
 That’s just a gut feeling and I could be wrong.
 If you check the other settings and wiring and find no problems then I would try to use a two-stage thermostat that does not have the P + I control feature.
 Those thermostats will give you the option of setting a temperature variance to make the stages kick in.
 In other words, you can have a 2° F temperature offset from one stage to the next.